Our group seeks to understand the mechanisms and dynamics underlying network computation

 Ultraslow periodic sequences

-Most of our research questions are directed towards understanding how, and in which conditions, neuronal activity organizes intro ultraslow periodic sequences.
+Many of our research questions are directed towards understanding how, and in which conditions, neuronal activity organizes into ultraslow oscillations, and ultraslow periodic sequences.

 Linking connectivity and dynamics

-– What are the mechanisms by which network dynamics, for example sequences of neural activity, reshape, or remain the same, across different behavioral conditions?
+– What are the network mechanisms by which population dynamics, for example sequences of neural activity, reshape across neural circuits or brain functions?

 Methods